 A tingling sensation spread cascaded down from her heart and into her arms like raindrops of energy until it concentrated in her fingers.
 Her own magic was reacting to the power in the air.
 She tensed her fingers to reign the energy under control.

 Only powerful magical spells could cause a natural phenomenon like what was lighting up the night.
 Considering the magnitude of what she was witnessing, it had to be something astronomical – and any magic that amassed that reaction from the natural world was almost undoubtedly malicious.

 She was part of a small handful of people in the city, or around the world, who knew what those colours really meant.
-Strong magic was being cast tonight.
-It was her duty to investigate and, if necessary, stop it.
-She thought she was getting close to the source when she was interrupted by the witch hunters.
+It was her duty as a Beata, a balance keeper of magic, to investigate the strange magical occurrence.

 YOU ARE READING

 ONE LATE OCTOBER NIGHT, THE CITIZENS of Toronto are startled to see strangely coloured northern lights above their city.
 While most dismiss it as an odd phenomenon, Jessica Williams knows better.
 As a young witch living in the city, she is a part of...